 C. Caffeine Sensitivity

-Individual differences in caffeine sensitivity are another important factor to consider.
+individual differences in caffeine sensitivity are another important factor to consider.
 While some people are highly sensitive to caffeine and may experience negative side effects from consuming even small amounts, others can tolerate much higher levels of caffeine without issue.

 It’s important to be aware of your own sensitivity to caffeine and to make choices about coffee consumption accordingly.